ian-barnes/ian-barnes.github.io/docs/about.md

 and counsellor.
 I practiced psychotherapy part-time for three years.

-In 2017 I left academia and have worked since then as a software engineer specialising in cryptography and most recently a product manager.
+In 2017 I left academia and have worked since then as a software engineer specialising in cryptography.

 I live in the Findhorn eco-village / intentional community in the north of Scotland.

-My interests include bushwalking / hiking / randonnée, choral singing,  playing the piano, reading Australian literature and non-formulaic science fiction, visual art, philosophy & politics, psychotherapy, trauma & recovery, sexual politics, men's work...
+My interests include bushwalking / hiking / randonnée, choral singing, playing the piano, reading as widely as possible, experimenting with visual art, philosophy & politics, psychotherapy, trauma & recovery, sexual politics, men's work...